This is something I think of from time to time.

 The culture of immediate response had led to something that troubles me very much.

 I have noticed that many people, particularly the younger generations simply cannot spell or speak correctly.

-Even when they aren’t using text messaging or Twitter which creates the need to truncate complete thoughts into bit here and pieces there, there is still something off.
+Even when they aren’t using text messaging or Twitter which creates the need to truncate complete thoughts into bits here and pieces there, there is still something off.

-Have you every noticed how some people online seem to be so open and opinionated, yet when you are in an actual social setting, they are as lively as trees?
+Have you ever noticed how some people online seem to be so open and opinionated, yet when you are in an actual social setting, they are as lively as trees?